 - how deep it penetrates the skin’s layers

-- if it is large or in an area that requires
+- if it’s large or in an area that requires

-- if it shows signs of infection (oozes pus or is extremely swollen)
+- if it shows signs of infection, such as oozing,

 Home Care Treatment